 The Beehaus is raised off the ground on sturdy legs.
 You don’t have to bend to lift heavy boxes as you do with traditional hives.
 Having the top of the hive at a convenient height and with space alongside to rest tools makes the job much easier.

-The image above shows an illustration of the Beehaus next to a national and WBC hive.
+The image below shows an illustration of the Beehaus next to a national and WBC hive.
 You can see that the Beehaus is more spacious and set at a better working height than traditional hives

 An ideal spot in a garden is against a hedge or fence to protect flying bees from the wind and rain.
 You should position the hive entrance so that the bees can fly in and out in a straight line.
 A quiet spot in the garden away from frequently used paths is best.